-From New York State:
+From the New York State Catholic Conference:

-On the Federal Level:
+On the Federal side:

 Thank you for your advocacy.